pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 22](images/Slide22.png)

-The 210 samples make for a complicated boxplot of protein intensity distributions (left).
+The 210 samples make for a complicated box plot view of protein intensity distributions (left).
 Females are in dark red (high-fat diet) or pink (standard chow) and males are in dark blue (high fat) or light blue (standard chow).
-Note that boxplots are horizontally aligned because of TMM normalization.
-Boxplot look very similar with or without doing the IRS adjustment (but the data is pure crap without the IRS adjustment).
+Note that box plots are horizontally aligned because of TMM normalization.
+Box plots look very similar with or without doing the IRS adjustment (but the data is pure crap without the IRS adjustment).
 The MDS plot on the right shows that females and males separate left-to-right and that diet separates top-to-bottom.
 The x-axis strength is about 3 times larger than the y-axis suggesting that sex is a much bigger difference than diet.
 Extended data figure 2 in the [2015 paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC5292866/) has a similar looking PCA plot (A).
 Seven of the 8 individual proteins shown in (B-E) were present in the final IRS-adjusted data (the other protein was not seen in all 21 plexes).
 Plots of those proteins were made in an Excel results file tab and they are qualitatively similar in all 7 cases.
-The results from the 2015 study can be replicated in a very different reanalysis effort (different FASTA, different search engine, different data filtering, different protein inference, and VERY different treatment of reporter ions).
+The results from the 2015 study can be replicated in a very different reanalysis effort (different FASTA, different search engine, different data filtering, different protein inference, and **very** different treatment of reporter ions).

 ---